 Chinatown

-Wandering lantern-lit streets visitors will find specialty shops, contemporary art galleries, and the small-but-free Chinese American Museum.
+Wandering lantern-lit streets visitors will find speciality shops, contemporary art galleries, and the small-but-free Chinese American Museum.
 Exhibits range from the history of Chinese immigration to the Taiwanese roots of bubble tea.

 • 10